attifmazhar/AndroidInterview/README.md

 2. How do you handle data binding in Jetpack Compose, and what are some best practices?

-Data binding in Jetpack Compose is achieved using the remember function, which allows you to cache
+Data binding in Jetpack Compose is achieved using the remember function, which allows you to cache a value and recompose a Composable function only when the cached value changes.
-11. How do you see Jetpack Compose evolving in the future, and what new features or capabilities would you like to see added to it?

-12. What is Android Jetpack Compose, and how does it differ from traditional Android UI development?

-13. What are some of the benefits of using Jetpack Compose in Android app development?

-14. How do you implement animations and transitions in Jetpack Compose, and what are some best practices?

-15. How do you handle backward compatibility and support for older Android versions when using Jetpack Compose?
-11. How do you see Jetpack Compose evolving in the future, and what new features or capabilities would you like to see added to it?

-12. What is Android Jetpack Compose, and how does it differ from traditional Android UI development?

-13. What are some of the benefits of using Jetpack Compose in Android app development?

-14. How do you implement animations and transitions in Jetpack Compose, and what are some best practices?

-15. How do you handle backward compatibility and support for older Android versions when using Jetpack Compose?a value and recompose a Composable function only when the cached value changes.
 Best practices for data binding in Jetpack Compose include:
 - Avoiding side effects in Composable functions
 - Keeping state in the view model or repository, rather than the UI components
-- Using the key parameter to provide a stable identity for a Composable function Here's an example of using the remember function to cache a value:
+- Using the key parameter to provide a stable identity for a Composable function

+Here's an example of using the remember function to cache a value:

 @Composable